New CSCRS Road Safety Fellowship Research Posted

 The Collaborative Sciences Center for Road Safety is a U.S. Department of Transportation-funded National University Transportation Center led by the University of North Carolina at Chapel Hill’s Highway Safety Research Center.
 The Center unites leading university transportation research, planning, public health, data science and engineering programs with the mission to create and exchange knowledge to advance transportation safety through a multidisciplinary, Safe Systems approach.

-The UC Berkeley team, led by SafeTREC Co-Director Offer Grembek, is one of four university consortium members, along with Duke University, Florida Atlantic University and University of Tennessee, Knoxville.
+UC Berkeley is one of four university consortium members, along with Duke University, Florida Atlantic University and University of Tennessee, Knoxville.

 Learn more about SafeTREC's involvement with the CSCRS.